-- Plan Maximums.
+- a.
+Plan Maximums.
 As of the Plan's original effective date, 38,000,000 Shares were authorized by shareowners for issuance in connection with Plan Awards.
-Effective April 9, 2008, shareowners approved an additional 33,000,000 a.
-Shares to be issued under the Plan.
-Effective April 12, 2011, shareowners approved an additional 48,000,000 Shares to be issued under this Plan.
+Effective April 9, 2008, shareowners approved an additional 33,000,000 Shares to be issued under the Plan.
+Effective April 13, 2011, shareowners approved an additional 48,000,000 Shares to be issued under this Plan.
 Subject to shareowner approval, effective April 28, 2014, 30,000,000 additional shares will be authorized to be issued under the Plan.
-Effective April 28, 2014, 30,000,000 additional shares will be authorized to be issued under this Plan.
-Subject to shares to be issued under the Plan.
-Effective April 28, 2014, 30,000,000 additional shares will be authorized to be issued under the Plan.
 No more than 3,000,000 Shares may be subject to Incentive Stock Option Awards over the life of the LTIP.
-All equity-based awards by the Corporation shall be made pursuant to this Plan exclusively, utilizing Shares of Common Stock authorized herein. - Individual Limits.
-No Participant may be granted Awards covering in excess of 1.000.000 Stock Appreciation Rights or Options, or in excess of 500.000 Shares of Restricted Stock, Performance Share Units, Restricted Stock Units, or b. other Full Share Awards, during any calendar year. - c.
+All equity-based awards by the Corporation shall be made pursuant to this Plan exclusively, utilizing Shares of Common Stock authorized herein - b.
+Individual Limits.
+No Participant may be granted Awards covering in excess of 1,000,000 Stock Appreciation Rights or Options, or in excess of 500,000 Shares of Restricted Stock, Performance Share Units, Restricted Stock Units, or other Full Share Awards, during any calendar year. - c.
 Rules for Calculating Shares Delivered.
-The following rules shall apply to the determination of the number of Shares available for delivery pursuant to the authorization in Section 4(a): - Stock awards with value denominated in full Shares (a "Full Share Award") will result in a reduction of 4.03 times the number of Shares subject to the award.
+The following rules shall apply to the determination of the number of Shares available for delivery pursuant to the authorization in Section 4(a): - (i) Stock awards with value denominated in full Shares (a "Full Share Award") will result in a reduction of 4.03 times the number of Shares subject to the award.
 Options and Stock Appreciation Rights, as described in Section 5, do not constitute Full Share Awards and will accordingly result in a one Share reduction for each Option or Stock Appreciation Right awarded.
-Restricted Stock, Performance Share Units, Restricted Stock Units and all other (i) stock-based awards are treated as Full Share Awards. - (ii) To the extent that any Award is forfeited, or any Option or Stock Appreciation Right terminates, expires or lapses without being exercised, the Shares subject to such Award will not be counted as Shares delivered under the Plan. - (iii) Shares delivered with respect to Option and Stock Appreciation Right awards will correspond to the total number of Options or Stock Appreciation Rights granted, rather than net shares delivered.
-Shares tendered or withheld to pay the exercise price of an Option or Stock Appreciation Right or to pay tax withholding associated with the granting, vesting, exercise or settlement of any Award will not be added back to the Shares available for delivery under the Plan. - An Award valued by reference to Common Stock that provides for settlement in cash (whether mandatorily or at the election of the Corporation or the Participant) will be treated as Share Awards to the same extent as if the Award were settled in Shares. (iv)
+Restricted Stock, Performance Share Units, Restricted Stock Units and all other stock-based awards are treated as Full Share Awards. - (ii) To the extent that any Award is forfeited, or any Option or Stock Appreciation Right terminates, expires or lapses without being exercised, the Shares subject to such Award will not be counted as Shares delivered under the Plan. - (iii) Shares delivered with respect to Option and Stock Appreciation Right awards will correspond to the total number of Options or Stock Appreciation Rights granted, rather than net shares delivered.
+Shares tendered or withheld to pay the exercise price of an Option or Stock Appreciation Right or to pay tax withholding associated with the granting, vesting, exercise or settlement of any Award will not be added back to the Shares available for delivery under the Plan - (iv) An Award valued by reference to Common Stock that provides for settlement in cash (whether mandatorily or at the election of the Corporation or the Participant) will be treated as Share Awards to the same extent as if the Award were settled in Shares. - 80 United Technologies Corporation Proxy Statement and Notice of 2014 Annual Meeting of Shareowners